bitrise-io/devcenter/_articles/reviews/the-android-linux-docker-environment.md

 ## Docker & Virtual Machines

-**Every build runs in a new VM** not just in a new container.
+**Every build runs in a new VM,** not just in a new container.
 The VM is destroyed right after the build.
 This allows us to grant you full control over `Docker` and the whole environment.

 When your build starts on the Docker based Stack, we volume mount the `/var/run/docker.sock` socket into your container (similar to calling `docker run -v /var/run/docker.sock:/var/run/docker.sock ...`.
 You can find a description about this access granting method [here](https://jpetazzo.github.io/2015/09/03/do-not-use-docker-in-docker-for-ci/)).

-{% include message_box.html type="note" title="Docker binary installation" content=" The `docker` binary have to be installed inside the base Docker image (we install Docker in every one of our Docker images so that you don't have to do anything if you use our image, or you base your own image on our Docker images), because docker started to migrate from a single-binary solution to dynamically loaded components, and simply sharing the `docker` binary is not sufficient anymore. "%}
+{% include message_box.html type="note" title="Docker binary installation" content=" The `docker` binary has to be installed inside the base Docker image because docker started to migrate from a single-binary solution to dynamically loaded components, and simply sharing the `docker` binary is not sufficient anymore.

+We install Docker in every one of our Docker images so that you don't have to do anything if you use our image, or you base your own image on our Docker images."%}

 This means that you have access to `docker` in your container, and can use other tools which use docker, like [docker-compose](https://docs.docker.com/compose).
 You can, for example, configure and run tests and other automations on website projects using `docker-compose`.